Advocate Spotlight: Ben Ellis

 Michelle Bianco, Volunteer-Advocate

-I am proud to call myself a volunteer advocate for the American Heart Association for nearly ten years.
+I am proud to call myself a volunteer advocate for the American Heart Association for over ten years.
 My personal and professional experience with stroke and cardiac disease has sparked a passion in me to support the mission of the American Heart Association.

 hero_image_alt_text===Michelle Bianco speaking